Russian for Expatriates

 The language needs of the international business communities of Moscow, St. Petersburg or Riga are quite different from other language students.
 For expatriates it is a real challenge to devote enough resources to their Russian studies, either before or after working hours.
 At the same time, some working knowledge of Russian is absolutely essential when living in Russia and (to a lesser extent) in Riga.

 While non-working spouses are happily spending their daytime in the classroom, the situation is not so straightforward for foreign specialist with a tight schedule.
 This is why we have developed courses with less focus on grammar and spending more time with speaking and understanding the spoken word.

 Language school or private teacher?

-Foreign specialists arriving in Moscow or St. Petersburg will often use the teaching services of a freelancer, most of the time “inherited” by his or her predecessor.
+Foreign specialists arriving in Moscow, St. Petersburg or Riga will often use the teaching services of a freelancer, most of the time “inherited” by his or her predecessor.
 We strongly believe that learning Russian at a specialised language centre has several advantages over finding a private teacher by recommendation: